khanmjk/altsoftwareplanning/README.md

 Until we build the backend proxy (see backlog item “Add backend proxy for AI image generation”), the app will:

-* Always return the placeholder image when you click a “Generate … diagram” suggestion in the AI Chat panel.
+* Always return the placeholder image when you click a “Generate … diagram” suggestion in the AI Assistant panel.
 * Log the real request/response flow so you can see what would be sent to Imagen.

 If you want to enable real image generation locally, you will need to run a backend service that injects an OAuth2 token and calls the Vertex AI `imagen-3.0-generate-002` endpoint on behalf of the browser.